The Hidden Tribes of Ethiopia and Kenya

 Lake Turkana & crocodile hunters of the Omo Delta

-Overnight stay at Delta Fly Camp in a large A Frame safari tent with en suite flush toilet and shower.
+Overnight stay at Delta Fly Camp in a large A-frame safari tent with en-suite flush toilet and shower.

 Namunyak Wildlife Conservancy

-Oprhaned Elephant Sanctuary
+Orphaned Elephant Sanctuary

 Sacred Singing Wells